France: Knife attack at church in Nice leaves three dead | DW | 29.10.2020

 Three people were killed in a knife attack, which is being investigated as a terrorist incident, in the French city of Nice.
 Following the attack, France raised its national security alert level to urgent.

-French police on Thursday morning said three people had been killed in a knife attack in the city of Nice, with several others injured.
+A knife attack at a church in the French city of Nice left three people dead and several others injured, police said on Thursday.

-French Prime Minister Jean Castex said the country raised the national security alert to "urgent," the highest possible level.
+Following the attack, French Prime Minister Jean Castex raised the country's national security alert to "urgent," the highest possible level.

 Nice Mayor Christian Estrosi said the suspect behind the attack had been arrested.
 Estrosi said it appeared that the incident had been a terrorist attack on the city's Basilica of Notre-Dame.